sanfinity-Iot/openremote/User-Guide:-Manager-APIs.md

 * `attribute/{assetId}/+/{attributeName}`- All attribute events with specified name for direct children of the specified asset

 `attributevalue` topic prefix can be used in place of `attribute` to only return the value of the [AttributeEvent](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/attribute/AttributeEvent.java) rather then the entire event.

+### Publish
+It is possible to publish attribute events to specific assets